The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 The ICE’s view

-The Climate Change Committee’s advice is good news, and it echoes what the ICE and other voices in infrastructure have been saying: growth and net zero is not an either/or choice.
+The CCC’s advice echoes what the ICE and others have been saying: growth and net zero is not an either/or choice.
 They're two sides of the same coin.

 Decarbonisation is the end goal.
 But along the way, there's an opportunity to create jobs and establish new markets.